-This consultation ends at 4pm on Wednesday 15 November 2017.
+This consultation ends at 4pm on Friday 5 January 2018

-4. About the Broads - Spatial Portrait
+4. About the Broads - spatial portrait

-The Broads is an internationally important wetland and designated protected landscape of the highest order.
-It is also a member of the family of UK National Parks.
-The following provides some background to various aspects of the Broads.
+The Broads is an internationally important wetland and designated protected landscape of the highest order with a status equivalent to that of a National Park.
+The following information gives some background to various aspects of the area's history and environment.